matter-labs/zksync-lite-docs/docs/dev/basic.md

 Transactions are identified by the hash of their serialized representation.

-Currently there are the following types of transactions:
+Currently, there are the following types of transactions:

 - `ChangePubKey`: Sets (or changes) the signing key associated with the account.
 Without signing key set, no operation (except for priority operations) can be authorized by the corresponding account.
-- `Transfer`: Transfers funds from the one zkSync account to another zkSync account.
+- `Transfer`: Transfers funds from one zkSync account to another zkSync account.
 If recipient account does not exist yet in the zkSync network, it will be created and a numeric ID will be assigned to the provided address.
 - `Withdraw`: Withdraws funds from the zkSync network to the Ethereum network.
-- `ForcedExit`: Withdraws funds from the "target" account in zkSync network that doesn't have signing key set, to the same "target" address in the Ethereum network.
+- `ForcedExit`: Withdraws funds from the "target" account in zkSync network that doesn't have a signing key set, to the same "target" address in the Ethereum network.
 This operation can be used to withdraw funds in the situation when the signing key for account in zkSync network cannot be set (e.g. if address corresponds to the smart contract).